jayhawk87/vpc-network/vpc-web-server.md

 ## Prerequisites

 Before you can set up communication between web servers in your VPC, you must have already created a VPC with TWO subnets and at least TWO instances available in each subnet.
 You'll need to know the IDs of the VPC, subnets, and instances.
-Follow the steps in our [guide to creating VPC resources](https://{DomainName}/docs/infrastructure/vpc/hello-world-vpc.html) if you need help setting up this configuration.
+Follow the steps in our [guide to creating VPC resources with the CLI](/docs/infrastructure/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-cli) if you need help setting up this configuration.

 ## Scenario 1: Connectivity between servers in the same zone but different subnets